ShaniTheCoder/FormatString/README.md

 std::cout<<name<<" is "<<age<<" Years old"<<profession;
 ```

-above you can see how much if `<<` is used it decreases the efficiency
+above you can see how much `<<` is used it decreases the efficiency
 it can be simplified with format

 ```cpp